randomairborne/minixpd/README.md

 # minixpd

+# !!!!! minixpd IS UNMAINTAINED !!!!!

+the xpd-lite container and crate on [randomairborne/experienced](/randomairborne/experienced/) has replaced its functionality.

 minixpd (stylized in all lowercase) is a simple Discord bot forked from [randomairborne/experienced](/randomairborne/experienced/) with the purpose of being an easy-to-host bot for leveling.

 The easisest way to self-host minixpd is with Docker on Linux.
-Thus, this is how this tutorial will set up minixpd. \
+Thus, this is how this tutorial will set up minixpd.

 If you'd rather just have a hosted bot, that's fine!
-[Click here to invite it.](https://discord.com/api/oauth2/authorize?client_id=1035970092284002384&permissions=0&scope=bot%20applications.commands) \
+[Click here to invite it.](https://discord.com/api/oauth2/authorize?client_id=1035970092284002384&permissions=0&scope=bot%20applications.commands)

 ## Preparing your server